hiphapa/blogs.snap-ci.com/_drafts/2015-05-01-containers.md

 # App containers

 While OS containers are designed to run multiple processes and services, App containers are designed to package and run a single service.
 Container technologies like Docker and Rocket are examples of App containers.
-So even though they share the same kernel of the host there are subtle differences which I will discuss soon that make App containers different, which I would like to talk about using the example of Docker:
+So even though they share the same kernel of the host there are subtle differences make App containers different, which I would like to talk about using the example of Docker:

 #### Run a single service as a container